thetwopct/wporg-submission-rules/README.md

 phpcs --standard=WPOrgSubmissionRules .
 ```

-One of the rules looks for unique names of , and you can add a prefix in your custom rules:
+One of the rules looks for unique names of variables, and you can add a prefix in your custom rules:

 ```
 <rule ref="WPOrgSubmissionRules.Naming.UniqueName">